 I have supervised over 20 PhD students; 15 of these have been funded by the ERC, ESRC or AHRC.

-I currently supervise PhD students working on letter writing in British India; capital punishment in the British Empire; prisons in Kenya; and the impact of penal transportation on communities in England.
+I currently supervise PhD students working on capital punishment in the British Empire; prisons in Kenya; and the impact of penal transportation on communities in England.
 These include partnerships with the University of Warwick (Prof. David M. Anderson) through the ESRC’s Midlands Graduate School Doctoral Training Partnership.

 Funded by ESRC and the AHRC Midlands4Cities programme, I also supervise PhD students in partnership with the National Trust, Leicester Museum and Art Gallery, Salvation Army International Heritage Centre, and The Howard League for Penal Reform.

 These students are researching the India Museum at Kedleston Hall; Harry Peach’s European and global collections; the Salvation Army's overseas migration schemes; and the history of The Howard League’s penal reform campaigns.
 Co-supervision of the AHRC awards is drawn from the University of Birmingham (Dr Kate Smith).